ischrot/ischrot.github.io/teaching/supervision_guidelines.md

   | Which open questions or problems do you currently have? | Answer open questions. |
   | If you and your supervisor agreed on this, send a text excerpt to your supervisor 1-2 weeks **before** to get feedback. | Possibly read text excerpts and provide feedback on the writing style and the content. |
   | | Possibly share relevant literature, events, etc. that you have discovered recently. |

+  Around 1-1.5 months before the deadline the writing process should move into the focus.
+Still, the regular meetings go on - the discussions just slowly focus more strongly on the writing process.

   > Always be honest about your progress and problems!
 Nobody's perfect and it's absolutely fine if things are not going to plan.
 But only if you are honest about that, your supervisor can help you!
   {:.lead}